DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod -R+X. :script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 mkdir -m 751 my_dir :script that creates a directory called my_dir with permissions 751 in the working directory.

+sudo chown school hello :script that changes the group owner to school for the file hello